 We can prescribe medications that will help and combine these with herbal supplements that support good thyroid function.
-We can also help you evaluate your nutritional intake, exercise habits, and other lifestyle choices to see where changes can optimize your thyroid levels and improve function through as natural an approach as possible.
+We can also help you evaluate your nutritional intake, exercise habits, and other lifestyle choices to see where changes can optimize your thyroid levels and improve function through as a natural help for thyroid.

 About Knox Wellness Experience

 At Knox Wellness, we combine functional and integrative medicine to help you achieve complete wellness.
 We’re not interested in simply treating the symptoms of your thyroid issues.
 We want to provide personalized care that addresses any underlying illness and cares for the whole person.

 Care for Your Thyroid Naturally